LArkema/dctransistor_website/preorder.md

 ---
 title: Preorder
 description: >-
-  Pre-Purchase a DCTransistor Board.
+  Preorders closed.
 Shipping from the United States in early April.
 ---

-<a href="https://buy.stripe.com/cN2eXt3XKc0fefm9AA"><button class="buybutton">Preorder Now</button></a>

-After months of work (and delays) transforming the prototype board into a clean, finished product, the [DCTransistor Pre-Order](https://buy.stripe.com/cN2eXt3XKc0fefm9AA) is live!
+<button class="buybutton-disabled">Unavailable</button>

-The Preorder will close on 3/19/2023, and I will purchase a batch of boards during the week of 3/12 assuming a healthy number of preorders.
-Based on production and shipping estimates, I should receive the boards in late March / early April and be able to immediately start shipping them.
+Thank you to everyone who purchased a board during the pre-order!
+Based on production and shipping estimates, I should receive the boards in late March / early April and be able to immediately start shipping them and accepting new orders.

 Before ordering, be sure to read and understand the [Terms of Service and Privacy Policy](/terms-and-privacy).
 Importantly, a power supply is *not* included.